nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 ### Another leap coming
 It finally led me to whole new areas that nowadays science often leaves behind such as ancient knowledge and philosophy.
 This leap takes me a long journey to learn and glimpse into how ancients view life.
-I wish I would not touch many constroversial things but instead, this let me question more broadly about the nature of existing and life, the nature of things.
+I wish I would not touch many controversial things but instead, this let me question more broadly about the nature of existing and life, the nature of things.
 Surprisingly, How simple and deep they are...

 Especially in Eastern philosophies, they don't need theoretical equations or simulations to cure people, or adapt to nature, how could they do that?